haddocking/haddocking.github.io/covid/index.md

 #### Acknowledgments
 Our group efforts have been led in major part by Dr. Panagiotis Koukos and Dr. Manon Réau.
-Dr. Er Moret from the Department of Pharmaceutical Sciences at Utrecht University has provided valuable expertise on the compounds and their relevance.
+Dr. Ed Moret from the Department of Pharmaceutical Sciences at Utrecht University has provided valuable expertise on the compounds and their relevance.

 <hr>